RigsOfRods/docs.rigsofrods.org/technical/fileformat-truck.md

     ;set_beam_defaults spring, damping, deform,  break, diameter,         material, deform_coef set_beam_defaults 3000000,   10000, 100000, 250000,     0.02, tracks/beamblack,         0.9

 The plastic deformation coefficient is 0.0 by default (elastic deformation).
 By setting it as property you can tune the related beam group to your needs.
+For example, if a cube made of nodes and beams is crashed to a wall, then the placement of the nodes are displaced, altering the original shape to an irregular one.
+This also affects the length of beams, if nodes are displaced, the beams may conform to a new shorter or longer length, and staying that way until another outside force is applied.
 Valid values: 0.0 - 1.0, do not exceed that range!
 A plastic deformation coefficient setting of 0.0 is close to the original beam behavior of RoR 0.36.2 (quite elastic).
 1.0 is close to the maximum plastic deformation you were able to reach with the former experimental enable\_advanced\_deformation patch.
 Never use a break setting lower then a deform setting!
 This will result in a beam breaking instantly when it starts deforming!

 ## Set\_beam\_defaults\_scale